The Two Couriers Problem

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Authors retain copyright but licence the journal to publish submissions.
+Authors retain copyright and, if appropriate, performance rights but licence the journal to publish submissions.
 The lead author confirms that the submission is bound by the CC Attributtion Share Alike 4.0 licence.